Keith Brown (Scottish politician): Junior Minister

 On 12 February 2009, Brown was appointed Minister for Schools and Skills.
 On 8 December 2009, Brown became Minister for Schools and Skills In the first reshuffle of the SNP Government.
 In December 2010, he was appointed as Minister for Transport and Infrastructure in the Scottish government.

 Brown won re-election to the Scottish Parliament in 2011, representing the newly created Clackmannanshire and Dunblane.
 On 19 May 2011, Brown was named as the Minister for Housing and Transport.
 On 5 September 2012, he became Minister for Transport and Veterans.

 SNP Depute leadership bid, 2014

 Following defeat in the 2014 Scottish independence referendum, Scottish National Party leader and First Minister of Scotland Alex Salmond announced his resignation as SNP leader and First Minister of Scotland.
-In the aftermath of his resignation, a leadership bid was launched, with Deputy First Minister of Scotland and SNP Depute leader Nicola Sturgeon widely tipped to become Salmond's successor.
+In the aftermath of his resignation, a leadership bid was launched, with Depute First Minister of Scotland and SNP Depute leader Nicola Sturgeon widely tipped to become Salmond's successor.

 On 25 September 2014, Brown officially launched his bid to become the Depute leader of the Scottish National Party, with the backing of several SNP MSPs, as well as several Scottish Government ministers.
 The results of the election were announced at the SNP Autumn Conference on the 14 November, with Brown losing the contest to Stewart Hosie, with 45.5% of the vote in the second round to Hosie's 55.5%.